corda/token-sdk/README.md

 #### General

+* Builds against Corda `5.0-SNAPSHOT` for this release.
+The final release will be built against Corda `4.1`.
 * Changed module names from "contract", "workflow" to "contracts" and "workflows", so now inline with other CorDapps.
 * Now don't publish an empty "modules" JAR.